srebughini/ASALI/GUI/Ubuntu/DEVELOPER.md

 pyrcc5 -o resources_rc.py resources.qrc
 ```

+### Function to be added
+* Pressure loss calculation
+* Chemkin to cantera conversion

 #### TODO for future
 This is a list of possibile updates
 * Create conda package for the gui